niceume/datasailr/README.md

 date_format( unix_date, str_format )  // This format should follow C++'s std::chrono::format. "%m/%d/%y" or "%Y-%m-%d" is popular.
 ```

-### DataSailr extension for Sailr script
+### DataSailr specific functions

-In addition to Sailr built-in functions, DataSailr extended functions can also be used.
-DataSailr extended functions are implemented using libsailr external function mechanism.
+As already mentioned, DataSailr script is an extended version of Sailr script, and DataSailr has additional built-in functions to Sailr.
+Functions of Sailr script only conduct calculation within each row because that is what libsailr does.
+However, there are cases where users need to discard rows or output multiple rows from one row.
+DataSailr implements additional these functions using libsailr's external function mechanism.
+Currently, push!() and discard!() functions are provided using this mechanism.
+These functions can change the number of rows of input dataset, unlike libsailr's original built-in functions.

 * push!() function

-push!() function changes dataframe structure, for which reason it is not (cannot be) built-in Sailr function.
+push!() function changes dataframe structure, for which reason it is not (cannot be) implemented as a libsailr internal function.
 What push!() function does is to push the current variable values onto the result dataframe.
 Even after push!() function is executed, the script execution continues on the same input row.
 This results in creating multiple rows from one input row.

 As the following example shows, it is useful to convert wide format dataframe into long format.